ValoIntranet/valo-community-samples/scripts/azure-vm-for-valo-installations/README.md

 # Azure VM for Valo Installation

 ## Summary
-This is a script can be used to install VM e.g into customer tenant for Valo installations.
-It will automatically install latest modules required for installing Valo products.
-Additionally in blocks access to the VM using Network security group IP filtering from other IPs than one being used to create the VM.
+This script can be used to install VM e.g., into customer tenant for Valo installations.
+It will automatically install the latest modules required for installing Valo products.
+If you have added files such as partner pack into the data folder, those will be copied automatically into c:\valo -directory.
+Additionally, access to the VM is blocked using Network security group IP filtering from other IPs than one being used to create the VM.

 This app is developed using below technologies
 * PowerShell